michaelchen943/jr-git-intro/second.md

-this is some text in the second file
+this is some text different